-So, after learning my lesson the hard way with an ill-advised stop in Berlin on Round-the-World #1, I have since become much smarter with my choice of January European destinations.
-I’ve tried Croatia, Turkey, Cyprus, Spain, Portugal and the Amalfi Coast and, for the most part found them to be delightful – with mild weather and without the hoards of summer tourists.
+After learning my lesson the hard way with an ill-advised stop in Berlin on Round-the-World #1, I have since become much smarter with my choice of January European destinations.
+I’ve tried Croatia, Turkey, Cyprus, Spain, Portugal and the Amalfi Coast and, for the most part found them to be delightful – with mild weather and without the hordes of summer tourists.

-Over the years I’ve discovered an off-season visit is rarely detrimental to my enjoyment of a country; in fact in many cases I prefer it to high seasons visits I’ve made later.
-That may well have been the case with the island nation of Malta.
+Over the years I’ve discovered an off-season visit is rarely detrimental to my enjoyment of a country; in fact in many cases I prefer it to high season visits I’ve made later.
+That was definitely the case with the island nation of Malta.

 Despite their close proximity to Sicily, Malta is no mere Italian outpost.
 In fact Northern African and Arabic influences are much more prominent than Italian.
 This is true in the architecture and in the local language which is Semitic in origin.

-Comino is the smallest of the islands and is largely uninhabited.
+- Comino – The smallest of the islands, Comino is largely uninhabited.
 However, in the summer months, visitors flock to the island’s stunning blue lagoon on daily boat trips.

 Despite the fact that my hotel was about 30 minutes from the airport, the ride only cost me 8 euro.
 Combine that with the fact that the sun was shining, it was probably 60 degrees and I was greeted at the hotel with an upgrade to a suite and I knew I was going to like it here.